yfflood/yfflood.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate at Tsinghua University.
-My research interest is mainly focuesed on computational models of human cognition and behaviour, and decision making under risk and uncertainty.
+I am currently an PhD student at Department of Industrial Engineering, Tsinghua University.
+My research interest is mainly focuesed on decision making under risk and uncertainty, and also computational models of other aspects of human cognition and behaviour.
+I'm also enthusiastic about algorithmic music composition (AIGC, etc.).

 # Education

 - B.S. in Industrial Engineering, Tsinghua University, 2023
-- Ph.D in In Management Science and Engineering, Tsinghua University, 2028 (Expected)

-# Publications
+# Papers

 Hong, Y., Wang, C. (2023).
 A Rational Model of Dimension-reduced Human Categorization. arXiv preprint arXiv:2305.14383.

+# Talks
+**Decision-Making as Categorization**, Oral presentation at 2023 INFORMS Annual Meeting

 # Work Experience